a10networks/a10networks.github.io/main-repositories/a10-gui-framework.md

 ## Introduction

 A10 GUI Framework is based on modern web design.
-At the heart of it, we leverage a component based front-end JavaScript framework called React.jsi.
-Together with Reduxii and our proposals embodied in a set of design patterns, we believe this will go a long way to providing a set of tools to build appealing, modern, and consistent web UI with relative ease and simplicity.
+At the heart of it, we leverage a component based front-end JavaScript framework called React.js.
+Together with Redux and the embodiment of a set of design patterns, we aimed to provide a set of tools that allow for appealing, modern, and consistent web UI to be built with relative ease and simplicity.

-### Repo path:
+### Repository path:

 #### [https://github.com/a10networks/a10-gui-framework.git](https://github.com/a10networks/a10-gui-framework.git)

-### Install
+### Installation

 $ npm i -S [https://github.com/a10networks/a10-gui-framework.git](https://github.com/a10networks/a10-gui-framework.git)

 ### How to use

- Framework’s main components like A10Provider, A10Root, A10Router and A10Container are used to build a basic scaffolding.
+ Framework’s main components like A10Provider, A10Root, A10Router and A10Container are used to build basic scaffolding.

-It's easy to use, for example,  `import A10Provider from a10-gui-framework`
+Easy to use!
+For example, simply write `import A10Provider from a10-gui-framework`

-Using it as html tags in the render\(\)
+Using it as html tags in render\(\)

 ```jsx
 import { A10Provider} from 'a10-gui-framework'